 I wanted to set up two battle groups.
 So from my right to left i deployed a regiment of mummies with the pharoah behind them for that elite aura goodness.
 Next was the guardian archers with the idol of Shobik behind them.
-Another regiment of mummies with Lelanas tear with a desert swarm in front of them.
+Another regiment of mummies with Lelanas tear and a desert swarm deployed in front of them.
 The middle of the board had a river running through it so i plonked the catapult in the middle of it for good all round shootiness.

-The other side of the river had my enslaved guardians with the obelisk behind it, another regiment of desert swarm to screen the skeleton spears and the soul snare behind it.
+The other side of the river had my enslaved guardians with the obelisk behind them, another regiment of desert swarm to screen the skeleton spears and the soul snare behind it.
 Lastly the cursed priest and the proxied revenant horde.
 All of these were in height zero cover.

 On the opposite side of the board and next to the Tower of Power (Alexa was belting out pirate metal tunes for the entire duration of the battle and doubled as scenary) Bob placed his two chariot regiments and some fleabag chaff.

 Next to the chariots Bob had placed Nomagarok, and a horde of hunters.
 Two ogre warlocks stood in front of the berserker horde.
 The (ratty) hill had another warlock behind another horde of hunters and the other berserker horde.
 The berserker bully was put towards one flank.